k7saurav/k7saurav/README.md

-- 👋 Hi, I’m @k7saurav.
+- 👋 Hi, I’m Saurav.
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning HTML & CSS.
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...